 Simply stated, functional communication is the way in which a person communicates their wants and needs to others.
 This is also the way that people socialize with those around them.
 Functional communication isn’t limited to verbal speech.
-It may include verbal speech, gestures, non-verbal cues, sign language, the use of pictures, and the use of assistive devices.
+It may include verbal speech, gestures, non-verbal cues, sign language, the use of picture exchange communication system, and the use of assistive devices.

 For those on the autism spectrum there is often difficulty engaging in functional communication.
 If your child is on the autism spectrum, they may suffer with difficulties in communicating.
 They may also struggle in social and educational engagement due to their communication challenges.